chrisgurney/obsidian-note-toolbar/README.md

 Add them to the _Defaults_ section.
 In the _Mobile_ section, you can add equivalent styles that allow you to override these defaults, on mobile.

-In the example below, on mobile the toolbar will _not_ have a border, _not_ be sticky, but the items will stay as right aligned.
+In the example below, on mobile the toolbar will _not_ have a border, and _not_ be sticky, but the items will stay as right aligned.

 ![Styles settings example showing how default styles can be overridden](./docs/styles_settings.png)